Skip to content

 When creating a request, checks will be listed under Review.

-Select the appropriate reviewer from the list of options under Select reviewers, or choose Add reviewer to add a reviewer for passing each check.
 You can add multiple reviewers to a request.
 You can add or edit reviewers both before and after creating the request.

 1. From the request detail page, select More.